prxdyu/prxdyu/README.md

  <h5 align="center">I am an Engineering student from India with a profound interest in AI and ML. </h6>

-- 🤓 Geek
-- 📈 Aspriring Data Scientist
+- 🤓 Aspriring Data Scientist
-- 🎓 Currently pursuing my bachelors degree in Computer Science Engineering
+- 🎓 Pursuing Bachelors degree in Computer Science Engineering
-- 🤖 Exploring and learning ML
+- 🤖 Exploring and upskilling in  ML
-- 🧠 Artificial Intelligence Enthusiast
 - 📫 Reach me through Linkedin https://www.linkedin.com/in/prxdyu